Optimal error analysis of an interior penalty virtual element method for fourth-order singular perturbation problems: Numerical examples

 \end{example}

-We evaluate the performance on an L-shaped domain (refer to Fig.~\ref{fig:ex2} for a snapshot of the numerical and exact solutions) with $k=3$.
-The meshes are composed of 100, 200, 300, 400, and 500 polygons, with the corresponding results presented in Table \ref{tab:ex2}.
-We observe a third-order convergence rate for small $\varepsilon$, consistent with the theoretical prediction in Theorem \ref{thm:unif}.
+For this boundary layer problem, we focus on the behavior when $\varepsilon$ is small. {We evaluate the performance on a square domain}.
+Please refer to Fig. \ref{fig:example2} for a snapshot of the numerical and exact solutions with $\varepsilon = 10^{-10}$.
+Additionally, we present the error and the corresponding convergence rate for $k=2$ and $k=3$ in Tables \ref{tab:ex2} and \ref{tab:ex2_1}, respectively.
+For sufficiently small $\varepsilon$, the observed convergence rates agree with the theoretical prediction in Theorem \ref{thm:unif}.